Last Updated on April 22, 2025

 Coronoid Process

-Coronoid process projects forwards from the shaft just below the olecranon and has four surfaces, superior, anterior, medial and lateral.
+The lower lip of the trochlear notch projects forward as the coronoid process from just below the olecranon.
+It has four surfaces, superior, anterior, medial, and lateral.
 The superior surface forms the lower part of the trochlear notch.
 The anterior surface is triangular and rough.
-Its lower corner forms the ulnar tuberosity.
+Its lower corner forms the ulnar tuberosity and serves as the insertion for the brachialis.

 Shaft